 Tracking your progress will help make each practice session more efficient.
 As your practice becomes more efficient, success will become more regular and your confidence will go through the roof.

-These small successes which will give you the confidence to reach your ultimate goals and become your absolute best at seduction.
+These small successes which will give you the confidence to reach your ultimate goals and become your absolute best at social interactions.